Viewer's guide for this year's World Cup in Qatar - WHIZ News

 Get ready for a feast of soccer.
 There are eight groups of four teams, with the top two advancing to the 16-team knockout stage.

-There will be four games back-to-back per day — yes, four! — for each of the first two sets of group games, then simultaneous kickoffs for the last two games in each group.
+There will be four games back-to-back per day — yes, four! — for most of the first two sets of group games, then simultaneous kickoffs for the last two games in each group.

 There’ll be no break for the knockout stage, which begins the day after the group stage ends.
 The first day without soccer comes on Dec.
 7 — the 17th day of competition.